subconsciousnetwork/subtext/faq.md

 ## What about bold, italic, and other inline markup?

+Maybe!
 I asked myself this same question, and came away with 3 provocations to myself:

 1. [YAGNI](notes/design.md).
 2. It's markup for note taking.